shakfu/polylab/README.md

-# A place for experimental code
+# A place for code experiments

 This repo contains random code experiments in multiple languages, preserved here for posterity and in case anyone finds them useful.